-A significant number of teachers work part-time during the summer in order to earn extra cash, and there are several good options from which to choose.
+Many teachers work part-time during the summer months in order to earn extra cash.

 After the last day of school, stay a few days more, and organize your classroom.

-Place teaching materials into labeled boxes, throw away the extra fluff and paperwork, take down your bulletin boards, organize your closet space, straighten up your desk drawer, etc.
+Place teaching materials into labeled boxes, throw away the extra paperwork, take down bulletin boards, organize closet space, straighten up your desk drawer, etc.

-Leave your classroom tidy, and if you can, lock your important resources in a safe place because things do sometimes mysteriously disappear during the summer months.
+Leave your classroom tidy, and if you can, lock your important resources in a safe place.

 Make a trip to your local library, and check out a few books and/or magazines to enjoy during the summer months.

-If you have a library card from your local library, you can “check out” a certain number of digital books or other digital resources from Hoopla.
+If you have a library card from your local library, you may be able to “check out” a certain number of digital books or other digital resources from Hoopla.

-Continue to grow professionally by attending professional development seminars.
+Continue to grow professionally by attending professional development seminars in-person or online.

 Also look into the National Endowment for the Humanities Summer Education Programs.

-These summer workshops, targeted to teachers in grades K-12, are located in various cities in the United States.
+These summer workshops, targeted to teachers in grades K-12, offer stipends to educators for attending workshops.